 - Across the border, the trains go as far as Spicak

-There is no ticket office on the German side of the station, only ticket machines on the platform and some trains.
+There is no ticket office on the German side of the station, tickets are purchased on the trains.

 You can now use your guestcard (GUTi), which is given to you when you arrive, to travel free of charge on every day of your stay within the Bavarian Forest on the BayerwaldTicket network (not beyond Gotteszell) and across the border on the Waldbahn trains to Spicak.
 As many trips as you like on as many days as you like and it doesn't cost a cent!